avivace/ror2-server/README.md

 You can pass these additional environment variables to customise your server configuration:

 - `R2_PLAYERS`, the maximum number of players
 - `R2_HEARTBEAT`, set to 1 to advertise to the master server (not currently working).
-If you enable this, you need to append `-p 27016:27016` to your Docker command.
+If you enable this, you need to add `-p 27016:27016` to your Docker command.
 - `R2_HOSTNAME`, the name that will appear in the server browser
 - `R2_PSW`, the password someone must provide to join this server
+- `R2_ENABLE_MODS`, boolean flag used for enabling mods (given that they are correctly mounted as described below)

 ## FAQ